Home > Good Food > Sourdough > How To: Use + Maintain Banneton Baskets

 10 inch2 lb1.75 lb

-One important consideration for your banneton size selection is the size of your dutch oven!
-Choose a proofing basket that fits within your favorite dutch oven – this can be accomplished by simply dropping the basket into your cold dutch oven to see if it fits, or measure the diameter of both to ensure you’ll be able to bake in your dutch oven once the bread has risen in the basket!
+If you bake in a dutch oven, one important consideration for your banneton size selection is the size of your dutch oven!
+Choose a proofing basket that fits within your favorite dutch oven – this can be accomplished by simply dropping the basket into your cold dutch oven to see if it fits, or measure the diameter of both to ensure you’ll be able to bake it once the bread has risen in the basket!

 Prepare For First Use